-1. A formal letter of full compliance will be provided within 30 days of on-site review along with a report of findings.
-The report may still provide recommendations for strengthening the subrecipient's Title VI Program.
+- 1. A formal letter of full compliance is provided, within 30 calendar days from the desk review to the agency's director, ADOT's LPA Section, ECR Manager, Title VI Program Coordinator and the Title VI Program Manager. - 2.
+The report may still provide recommendations for strengthening the LPA's Title VI compliance program.